Wingsuit flying: Farthest

+Highest Flare

+The highest recorded flare ever achieved so far is 130.9 m in altitude from lowest to highest point, set by Daniel Ossio (CH) in Piotrków Trybunalski, Poland on 3 May 2022.

+The flare was made after exiting a tail gate aircraft at high speed.

+Highest Flare (conventional)

+The highest conventional flare ever made so far is 124.3 m performed by Luke Rogers (AUS), performed in Ramblers, Australia on 9 September 2018.

+The flare was made after diving and accelerating the wingsuit from altitude.

 Landing

 On 23 May 2012, British stuntman Gary Connery safely landed a wingsuit without deploying his parachute, landing on a crushable "runway" (landing zone) built with thousands of cardboard boxes.

 Safety

-Despite training and regulation, wingsuit BASE jumping remains a dangerous pastime, and fatalities occur regularly.
+Recent statistics reflect the growing safety of the wingsuit activity to being comparable to similar flying activities such as hang gliding, with BASE jumpers in the United States seeing a fatality rate of 2 in 1000 participants as compared to hang gliding's fatality rate of 1 in 1000 participants.
 A 2012 University of Colorado study found that in wingsuit BASE jumping, there was approximately one severe injury for every 500 jumps undertaken.

 A detailed study on wingsuit deaths completed primarily by the University of Colorado found that out of 180 studied fatalities, 97% launched from cliffs and another 1% from buildings.
-The vast-majority of these deaths were related to the use of the wingsuit, not to do with external sources.
-This makes aircraft descending a much less-deadly form of wingsuit flying, though deemed less extreme by fans of the sport.
+The vast majority of these deaths were related to the use of the wingsuit, not to do with external sources.
+This makes aircraft descending a much less deadly form of wingsuit flying, though deemed less extreme by fans of the sport.

-Matt Gerdes, wingsuit tester at the Squirrel wingsuit company claims that wingsuit fatalities are on the rise because the experience of becoming a wingsuit pilot is becoming less personal as many for-profit BASE jumping instructors are allowing some students to skip steps and start testing out wingsuits after fewer and fewer regular parachute jumps.
-With little oversight from the government, "...instruction in some courses turns out poorly-prepared jumpers who unwittingly skip steps on their way to flying high-performance wingsuits."

-Some concerns regarding the nature of wingsuit flying exist due to injuries and death.
-The French government banned wingsuit flying multiple times following the deaths of French pilots.